 At the end of a long day, I bet the last thing on your mind is, “I can’t wait to work out!”
-Any spare time at the end of your day is probably spent catching up on bills, cleaning the house, watching a few DVR shows, perhaps a glass of wine and an early bedtime.
+Any spare time at the end of your day is probably spent catching up on bills, cleaning the house, watching a few DVR shows, perhaps sipping a glass of wine, and then heading to bed early.
 I know that’s what my night usually looks like.
-As moms, most of our daily energy is spent on other people, and we often don’t take time to spend on our health and fitness.
+As moms, most of our energy goes into caring for others, and we often don’t make time for our health and fitness.

 Recently, I found some streaming workout videos that helped motivate me to start a workout program.
-However, I tried doing the workouts at night after my daughter went to bed, and I still felt like it was hard to get motivated to work at night because I was exhausted!
+However, I tried doing the workouts at night after my daughter went to bed, and I still found it hard to get motivated because I was exhausted!

 I knew I had to get healthy, and working out was necessary, so I had to become a morning workout person.
-Working out in the morning makes you feel amazing for the rest of the day…once you do it, you will know what I’m talking about.
+Working out in the morning makes you feel amazing for the rest of the day; once you do it, you will know what I’m talking about.
 I think it makes your entire day more productive.
 It’s the time I reserve to focus on myself before anyone wakes up.
-It’s my “me time.”

-Here are seven tips that have helped me to learn to love {tolerate} being a morning workout person.
+Here are seven tips that have helped me learn to love being a morning workout person.

 1. Start slowly.

-Start with one day a week first and slowly add days each week.
+Start with one day a week, then slowly add days each week.

 2. Get ready the night before.